cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-bootstrapping.md

 We'll configure an Inputs YAML file.
 This file will serve as the configuration for the manager blueprint inputs.
 Note that the various manager blueprints folders offer an *inputs.yaml.template* file, which can be copied and edited with the desired values.

 Below are examples of input.yaml file configurations for differnet providers.
-You can also generate a file on your own.
+You can also generate a file on your own.<br>

 {% togglecloak id=1 %}**Configuring your Manager Blueprint**{% endtogglecloak %}
 {% gcloak 1 %}
 {% inittab %}
 {% tabcontent OpenStack %}

 [HP Cloud](http://www.hpcloud.com/) is a public OpenStack cloud.
 As such it provides a fairly easy starting point for experiencing a fully operational OpenStack environment.
 To use HP Cloud you need to [Setup an account on the HP Helion Cloud](https://horizon.hpcloud.com/).